 IBRX Investors Have Opportunity to Lead ImmunityBio, Inc. Securities Fraud Lawsuit

-LOS ANGELES, July 17, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against ImmunityBio, Inc. ("ImmunityBio" or the "Company") (NASDAQ: IBRX).
+BENSALEM, Pa., July 21, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against ImmunityBio, Inc. ("ImmunityBio" or the "Company") (NASDAQ: IBRX).

 Class Period: May 23, 2022 – May 10, 2023